RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 **Install script:** [EC2 User Data to Install the Code Deploy Agent](https://gist.github.com/RichardSilveira/376d863bb3e87fbf3b901eafb2a89898)

-#### Set up a Fault Tolerant environment for the API, by using at least 3 AZ in a Region/VPC (ELB) - *v5.2.0*
+#### Set up a Fault Tolerant environment for the API, by using at least 3 AZ in a Region/VPC (ELB) - *v7.0.0*

 We'll build an elastic and high available environment in AWS like in the image bellow, but instead of two AZ, try to work with 3 AZ at minimum always, it's a common approach/best practice strategy for many scenarios about infrastructure scaling.

 ![asg-elb-diagram](./public/asg-elb-diagram.png)

-I don't want you bored, so now, I'll move fast through the key points of ASG + ELB at sequence.
+How I don't want you bored I'll move fast through the key points of ASG + ELB at sequence.
-> I'll take notes only at properties that either you may face issues or I in cases that I feel a need to share some personal experience.
+> I'll take notes only at properties that either you may face issues or I in cases that I feel a needs to share some personal experience.

 ##### ELB - Target Groups

+- You can go with the almost defaults settings.
+Also, you'll need to use `/healthcheck` for the `Health check path` and override the `Port` to use `3000` instead of the default `80` accordingly what was made in _Health Check and Graceful Shutdown_ section)

 ##### Create Load Balancer

+- Go with an Application Load Balancer with port 80 as your Listener;

+- Select at least three Availability Zones for your Load Balancer, plus, you must use them in your Auto Scaling later on.

+- In your Security Group settings, enable Port `80` and `3000` (the healthcheck server) from the internet _(0.0.0.0/0 and ::/0 ipv4 and ipv6 CIDRs)_ in `Inbound rules`.

+- Update the `Inbound rules` of the Security Group associated with your EC2 to allows ONLY HTTP traffic (port 80) coming from this Security Group you're using in ELB.

+- You may enable AWS WAF (Web Aapplication Firewall) to protect your website from common attack techniques like SQL injection and Cross-Site Scripting (XSS)

+- You may enable AWS Config for compliance (you can define rules about AWS resource configurations and AWS Config will helps you to evaluate and take actions about it)

+##### ASG - Launch Templates

 ##### Create Auto Scaling Group